whodisio/simple-jwt-auth/README.md

      - this verification ensures that this request could only have been made by the origin to which we gave the `jwt`

 Important Note: CSRF protection is only useful when the website is not under XSS attack.
 While storing the auth-token in a cookie prevents XSS attacks from stealing the token directly, it does not prevent an XSS attack from making requests from your site on the users browser.
 In otherwords, if your site has been attacked with a custom XSS attack, CSRF is the least of your concerns.

+Important Note: CSRF protection is only useful when the cookie itself is maximally protected.
+Please ensure that the cookie storing the token is protected with the following flags:
+- `Secure`: to ensure that the cookie is only transmitted over HTTPS (protects against MITM)
+- `HTTPOnly`: to ensure that the cookie is inaccessible to Javascript (protects against XSS)